4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 subtitle: ''

 ---
-This is an essential module I use to simplify authentication with different ServiceNow instances in order to use the instances' JSON Web Services (Session) and/or navigate their GUI's (Webdriver).
-Nearly every script active in the help desk environment depend on this module.
+This is an essential module I use to simplify authentication with different ServiceNow instances in order to use the instances' JSON Web Services (Session) and/or navigate their GUI's (Webdriver). **Nearly every script active in this environment depend on this module.**

 ## Summary